OGSarah/Workout/README.md

 - Added unit and UI tests.
 - Refactored the code so there isn't duplicate functionality throughout the charts.
 - Fixed the runtime Swift Charts warning.
+- Fixed some minor UI bugs (for example: the GoalGaugeSection not streching across the screen properly in landscape mode and the goal background being slightly brighter for the Reps chart).